MicrosoftDocs/powerapps-docs/powerapps-docs/bap-admin/admin-guide.md

 ms.author: "jimholtz"
 manager: "kvivek"
 ---
-# Administer PowerApps
+# Administer Business Application Platform

-Administrators for PowerApps will find the resources and topics provided in this guide to help you manage Business Application environments and process.
+Administrators will find the resources and topics provided in this guide to help you manage Business Application environments and process.

 <!--
 > [!NOTE]